glacier-modding/G2WwiseDataTool/README.md

   -f, --output-folder-structure    Output to a folder structure instead of hashes.

   -v, --verbose                    Set output to verbose messages.

+  -l, --licenses                   Prints license information for G2WwiseDataTool and third party libraries that are
+                                   used.

   --help                           Display this help screen.